-Any offer will be subject to satisfactory Criminal Records Bureau (CRB) and relevant health checks.
+Registration will be subject to satisfactory Disclosure and Barring Service (DBS) and relevant health checks.

-The MPharm Degree is a four year full-time programme of study.
-Graduates are required to undertake and pass a pre-registration examination before being permitted to register as a pharmacist in Great Britain.
+The MPharm degree is a four year full-time programme of study.
+Graduates are required to undertake and pass a registration examination before being permitted to register as a pharmacist in Great Britain.

-- All students are required to demonstrate basic literacy and numeracy skills as evidenced by GCSE grade B in English Language and grade B Mathematics.
+- All students are required to demonstrate basic literacy and numeracy skills as evidenced by GCSE grade 5 in English Language and grade 5 Mathematics.

 - Scottish Highers:

 - AB at Advanced Higher level to include chemistry and one other pure science based subject and BB at Higher Level in two additional subjects; and relevant qualifications in English language and maths.

 - Irish Leaving Certificate -Grades H2,H2 in chemistry and another science based subject and grades H3,H3,H3 in a further three subjects at Higher level.
 In addition we require grades 02 in both English and Maths at Ordinary level.

 - International Baccalaureate - An overall score of 32 points (15 at Higher Level), to include ≥ 5 in both Chemistry and one other science based subject.

 - Overseas applicants will be assessed on an individual basis based upon the UK Naric equivalent and must have an appropriate English language qualification and equivalent sciences background.